 The route showcases diverse scenery as it travels from the northern reaches of Vermont to the bustling heart of Washington, DC.

 In Vermont, the train winds through the charming New England countryside, passing quaint towns, rolling hills, and scenic rivers.
 As it continues south, the lush forests and serene farmland give way to the urban excitement of cities like Springfield and New York.
-If you are interested, there is an old Vermonter route guide; it still has some fun information.
+If you’re interested, there’s an old Vermonter route guide that still contains some interesting information.

 This article provides information about train accommodations, food services, add-ons, and schedules.